 Summer in Lexington

 On sunny days, top adventure destinations include the summits of House Mountain, the trails along the Blue Ridge Parkway, and the boulders at Devils Marbleyard.
 Route 39 through Goshen Pass is a gorgeous cycling route, where rocky views of the river unfurl beside you.
-Several regional ski resorts open up their trails for hiking and mountain biking.
 For a full list of trails, paddling locations, and fishing spots visit Rockbridge Outdoors.

 Hiking